-2) Conduct comprehensive or episodic health assessments and develop patient care plans with clinical nursing practice and medical care protocols.
+1) Conduct comprehensive or episodic health assessments and develop care plans for patients with planned anesthesia and surgery within clinical nursing practice and medical care protocols.

-3) Take patient histories, conduct physical examinations, and record the date in the patient's record; screen patients to determine the need for hospital admission, making referrals to other disciplines as indicated, write progress notes; prepare patient workups and summaries noting pertinent positive and negative finding; obtain psychosocial history relevant to patient care, and assume responsibility for developing therapeutic relationships with patients.
+2) Take patient histories, conduct physical examinations, and record the date in the patient's record; screen patients to determine the need for specialized testing, making referrals to other disciplines as indicated, write progress notes; prepare patient workups and summaries noting pertinent positive and negative findings; provide tailored perioperative medication and fasting instructions; obtain psychosocial history relevant to patient care, and assume responsibility for developing therapeutic relationships with patients.

-4) Order and schedule laboratory studies and diagnostic procedures; explain necessity, preparation, nature and anticipated effects of scheduled diagnostic and therapeutic procedures to the patient.
+3) Order and schedule laboratory studies and diagnostic procedures; explain necessity, preparation, nature and anticipated effects of scheduled diagnostic and therapeutic procedures to the patient.
+Perform preanesthesia evaluation prior to minor or ambulatory procedures, identifying details relevant to formulating a safe anesthetic plan, and communicate pertinent information effectively with the patient and anesthesia care team.

-5) Evaluate outcomes of care delivered to patients and initiates changes in the ensuring approach accordingly.
+6) Evaluate outcomes of care delivered to patients and initiates changes in the nursing approach accordingly.

-7) Assume accountability for patient care in making decision, prescribing appropriate medications as set forth in the delegation of prescriptive authority, prescribing appropriate treatments, delegating task, and maintaining a comfortable environment for the patient.
+8) Assume accountability for patient care in making decisions, prescribing appropriate medications as set forth in the delegation of prescriptive authority, prescribing appropriate treatments, delegating tasks, and maintaining a comfortable environment for the patient.

 10) Actively pursue required knowledge and skills for professional development.